mfragab5890/Irithim-python-flask/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packag
+This will install all of the required packages
 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.